nurbilu/chat_game_proj/General_fixs_&_errors.md

    1.a. finish lib table design ()
+   1.b. finish card tables design ()
+   1.c. finish total lib design ():
+      adjust the shades of colors of the webpage ?

-   2.a. change /adjust /fix /add toasts messages in all components () 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button () 2.c. add popover/tooltip to all the key / colomn names in all tables to explain the data inside them if needed  ()
+   2.a. change /adjust /fix /add toasts messages in all components () 2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more ())
+   2.c. add popover/tooltip to all the key / colomn names in all tables to explain the data inside them if needed  () maybe not needed as all data is visible?

-   3. adjust dice roller desisgn ()
+   3.a. adjust dice roller desisgn ()
+   3.b. adjust the login modal design ()

    4.make sure remember me checkbox is working also in the login component not just on the modal - fix refresh token login in login component as login modal (done?check())
    - add google login (optional)